jimgarr/lab3/LabReport2.md

 # Lab Report 2
 ## Description
-This lab report includes how to download Visual Studio Code, how to connect to the remote access computer using ssh, and then running some commands once connected.
+This lab report includes ceating a Web Server called StringServer which uses the path input from URL to add Strings to the page.
+It also includes how to identify bugs and what types of inputs cause these bugs.

+## Part 1